dgoffredo/stag/README.md

 More
 ----
+Generally, see `make help`.
+More detailed information follows.

 ### Repository Initialization
 Run `make init` after cloning this repository.
 It sets up `git` pre-commit hook that keeps `version.rkt` up to date.
 See